 ALDF Facilitates Release Of Two Pigs From Research Lab To San Diego Sanctuary

-The Animal Legal Defense Fund (ALDF) announced that it has facilitated the legal release of two Gottingen pigs from an undisclosed research lab to Ferdinand and Friends, a reputable sanctuary in Jacumba, California.
+Animal Legal Defense Fund (ALDF) recently announced its successful facilitation of the legal release of two Gottingen pigs from an undisclosed research laboratory.
+The pigs have been relocated to Ferdinand and Friends, a reputable sanctuary in Jacumba, California.

-Following the rescue, ALDF is also making a financial contribution to support the pigs’ care and well-being, allowing them to live out their lives in peace and tranquility.
+Following the rescue, ALDF is also making a financial contribution to ensure that the pigs receive proper care, allowing them to live the rest of their lives in peace and tranquility.

-After weeks of complex coordination and planning, rescuers traveled nearly 1,000 miles to bring the pigs safely to their new home.
+After weeks of complex coordination and planning, rescuers traveled nearly 1,000 miles to bring the pigs safely to their new home in California.
 New Life Animal Sanctuary, which specializes in rescuing animals from research labs, also played a significant role in securing the pigs’ release.

-“It warms my heart to have assisted in two more pigs finding the Life After Labs they deserve, bringing our total pigs rescued from labs to 47,” Gina Lynn, the founder of New Life Animal Sanctuary, told WAN.
+“It warms my heart to have assisted in helping two more pigs find the Life After Labs they deserve, bringing our total of pigs rescued from labs to 47,” Gina Lynn, the founder of New Life Animal Sanctuary, told WAN.

 It is extremely rare for any animal to leave a research lab alive.
 Often, animals used in research are subjected to multiple invasive experiments throughout their lives, only to be assigned to a “terminal” study, in which they are ultimately killed so their tissues and organs can be examined.